Ficool

 Rhea didn't look up.
 "Not quiet.
 Watching."

-Kael folded his arms.
-"Something on your mind?"
+Kael crossed his arms.
+"Something bothering you?"

 For a moment, their eyes locked.
 Old history flared between them—familiar, sharp-edged, unresolved.
 Then Rhea smirked, breaking the tension.

-"Careful, Kael.
+"Be careful, Kael.
 If you keep talking like that, I might think you've grown a soul."

-But halfway through the journey, alarms flared.
+But halfway through the journey, alarms blared.

 Lyra's eyes widened.
 "I'm picking up a signal—broadcasting on encrypted Council frequencies."

-Kael cursed, adjusting controls.
+Kael cursed, adjusting the controls.
 "From where?"

 Her hands flew over the console.
 "From us."